tomaz-suller/my-site/content/projects/pikaru/1-a-journey-through-integer-linear-programming-land.md

 buildings, floors within a building, or rooms within a floor, but we only penalise it for one of these components.

+We use the big-$M$ modelling trick to deactivate some of the penalisation factors under different circumstances.
 Let's expand the constraint on $x^{(t)}$ to show that more clearly

 $$